ttepatti/BashTestMenu/README.md

 # BashTestMenu
-Testing out menus in Bash
+This is just a simple script to make a menu in Bash with some basic functions and ASCII art and stuff.